serverless-helm/serverless-helm/README.md

 # serverless-helm

-Showcasing the power of using custom Helm Charts to deploy to serverless cloud providers, like Google CloudRun.
+Showcasing the power of using custom Helm Charts to deploy to serverless cloud providers, like Google serverless-helm.cloudrun.

 This repository demonstrates how to use Helm charts to generate deployment manifests for serverless platforms.
 Instead of directly deploying to these platforms, the charts generate platform-specific YAML that can be used with native deployment tools.